-&lt;sup>12 ADMIN.
-CONF.
-OF THE U.S., MODEL RULES OF REPRESENTATIVE CONDUCT (2024).
+13 Admin.
+Conf. of the U.S., Model Rules of Representative Conduct (2024).
 The Model Rules were developed by a working group of public- and private-sector representatives.

-providing guidance to make processes governing nonlawyer representation and assistance more accessible and transparent.
+permitting broader practice by nonlawyers in different types of adjudicative systems and providing guidance to make processes governing nonlawyer representation and assistance more accessible and transparent.